lsst-dm/dm_dev_guide/coding/unit_test_policy.rst

 `Jenkins`_ is a system which automates the compile/load/test cycle required to validate code changes.
-In particular, Jenkins automatically performs unit testing on each DM module compiled during the Jenkins processing and provides rapid notification of failures.
-This notification to  developers of failing builds and unit tests expedites the module's repair and, hopefully, limits the time other developers are impacted by the failure.
+In particular, Jenkins automatically performs unit builds and unit tests expedites the module's repair and, hopefully, limits the time other developers are impacted by the failure.
 For details, refer to the workflow documentation on :ref:`workflow-testing`.